Differences and Similarities Between Eczema and Psoriasis

-The main treatment options available for eczema are oral and topicals.
+The main treatment options available for eczema are oral and topical.
 Psoriasis also has topicals and meds by mouth, but there are more effective treatments such as biologics which are showing improvement by 75 to 80 percent.
-Neither of the diseases are treated with the same medicines.
+Some medicines work for one disease but not the other.
 In fact, some doctors can tell which disease an individual has by the failure or success rate of the drugs prescribed.
 Internal drugs are used to suppress the over-reactive immune system in psoriasis sufferers.
 Phototherapy can be used for both diseases as well.

 Quality of Life